A Truly Privileged Safari Experience

 The mountain gorilla is extremely endangered and while exact numbers vary, it is widely assumed that there are only around 650 left in the wild today.
 Found only in a handful of locations in Africa, the specific regions that Travel Butlers prefer to recommend are the Parc National des Volcans in north-west Rwanda, and Uganda's Bwindi Impenetrable National Park.

 Visiting the gorillas is a great way to support their future on our planet, as the money spent on permits (US$600 per person per trek in Uganda; US$1,500 per person per trek in Rwanda) is used for their protection.

 Uganda is home to more than half of the world's population of rare Mountain Gorillas, and the fantastically named Bwindi Impenetrable Forest National Park is the most popular destination here for visitors wanting to track gorillas in the wild.
 Clouds Gorilla Mountain Lodge is just steps away from the trailhead for tracking the Nkuringo gorilla family (the largest and friendliest of Bwindi’s accessible troops), making it an ideal base for travellers seeking what David Attenborough called one of the most exciting encounters of his life.
 Other accommodation options include Buhoma Lodge and Sanctuary Gorilla Forest Camp.

 The Sabyinyo Silverback Lodge is only minutes away from the headquarters of the Parc National des Volcans in Rwanda, from where clients trek on foot (in groups of maximum 8 people only) in the hope of finding one of the 8 families of mountain gorilla living in the rainforests that cover the slopes of the volcanoes that make up this Park.

-It is also possible to do this trip on a budget if you are prepared to travel in an adventure group of like-minded people.
+It is also possible to do this trip more on a budget if you are prepared to travel in a larger group of like-minded people.